GramuByto/GodotSimpleEventSystem/README.md

 Assign the node where you want a function to be called and apply the values leading to that function

 ![image](https://github.com/GramuByto/GodotSimpleEventSystem/assets/64369270/3f04e39b-307f-4506-b6c3-8542e1539d0b)

+To run the functions, it's similar to the SimpleEventSystem but change the static type to SimpleEvent

 ---